PK-cod3ch3mist/ASCII-Media-Player/CONTRIBUTING.md

 Thank you for showing your interest in the repository and the idea.
 I am grateful to be working with fellow developers.

 ## Raising Issues
-*Issues may be raised only upon problems raised while using the main and beta branches.*
+*Issues may be raised only upon problems raised while using the main and tc-version branches.*

 Note that alpha branch code is highly unstable and is expected to break, kindly do not raise issues regarding it.
 When raising an issue, try your best to include the following information: